Here's everything you need to know about the newest Mario Golf game

 Does Mario Golf: Super Rush support different control schemes?

-Mario Golf: Super Rush can be played with a normal controller, as well as with a Joy-Con.
+Mario Golf: Super Rush can be played with a normal controller and a Joy-Con.
 It can be played in Handheld Mode and Tabletop Mode too.
 The game also supports motion controls and will allow you to swing your golf club by using the Joy-Con, Wii Sports style.
+Simple button controls will allow new and seasoned players to join in on the fun.

 When does Mario Golf: Super Rush release?

 Mario Golf: Super Rush will release on June 25, 2021.
-You can preorder the game now on the Nintendo eShop for $60.
-As of this writing, there are no physical editions available to preorder, but that's sure to change soon.
+You can preorder the game now for $60.

 We may earn a commission for purchases using our links.
 Learn more.